LeeFreer/hiring-engineers/answers.md

 And we are good to go! :hand:

-## Visualizing Data & Datadog's API
+## Visualizing Datadog's Data through APIs

 Leveraging [Postman] (https://www.postman.com), a software development tool used to test API calls, we can make [Datadog API](https://docs.datadoghq.com/api/) calls to create Timeboards.
 For the next excercise, let's create timeboards with the following requirements: